-- Maximum number of pages: 25.
-If your narrative exceeds the page limit, we will only review the first pages within the page limit.
+- Maximum number of pages: 30.
+If your narrative exceeds the page limit, we will only review the first pages within the page limit

-- Font size: 12 point unreduced.
+- Font size: 12 point unreduced

-- Double-spaced.
+- Double-spaced

-- Paper size: 8.5 by 11 inches.
+- Paper size: 8.5 by 11 inches

-- Page margin size: One inch.
+- Page margin size: One inch

-- Printed only on one side of page.
+- Printed only on one side of page

 - Held together only by rubber bands or metal clips; not bound in any other way.

-- All pages should be numbered.

-- Your application MUST be submitted in English.
+- Submitted in English